kalyan-prusty/vedic_multiplier/README.md

 </p>

 ## Components of 4-bit Multiplier
+Subcircuit for NOT, AND & XOR gates are designed as shown below.

 ### NOT gate with SKY130
 Here the W/L ratio of PMOS to NMOS is maintained 2 (assuming mobility_of_electron/mobility_of_hole = 2) such that the rise time and fall time will be same.